 Consider this scenario: A visitor fills out your contact form with a query that’s crucial to the completion of their purchase.
 However, since the form is filled out at a time that’s outside your operating hours, the user goes on a hunt for another platform that offers the same solution as yours – and there goes your micro conversion to waste.

 Automating a part of your customer support, for example with an AI chatbot, could alleviate this problem entirely.
-Companies like RapidMiner, Amtrak and MyTradingHub have seen great success from implementing chatbots into their sales cycle.
+Companies like RapidMiner, Amtrak and MyTradingHub have achieved huge rewards by adding chatbots to their sales cycle.
 SaaS platform Anymail Finder even found that 1 in 3 of their buyers used their chat system before making a purchase, while 9 out of 10 of their largest purchases were made after using a chat system.

 #2 Remove Or Reduce Points Of Friction